DomiDre/kigaprio/README.md

 ## 🏗️ Architecture

-KigaPrio implements a privacy-first architecture with multiple layers of security.
+PrioTag implements a privacy-first architecture with multiple layers of security.
 For detailed technical documentation, see [ARCHITECTURE.md](ARCHITECTURE.md).

 ### Technology Stack